Skip to navigation Skip to search

 There are two car parks on the boundaries of the Hailsham Country Park (situated off Holyhead Close: BN27 3WD and Gleneagles Drive: BN27 3WD).

-The Town Council employs a part-time Water Bailiff who monitors the site, checks fishing licences for anglers on-site and reports problems or concerns about the area to the Town Council.
+A part-time Water Bailiff monitors the site, checks for fishing licences and reports any problems or concerns about the Country Park lake and Hempstead Pond to the Town Council.

 Further information on the Hailsham Country Park is available to members of the public at the Town Council Offices, Inglenook, Market Street or by calling 01323 841702.